chungos/lzbot-5000/README.md

 - **Structured Logging** with comprehensive error handling and monitoring
 - **Comprehensive Testing Suite** with integration validation
 - **Production-Ready Architecture** with proper dependency management and optimization
+- **Automatic Question Detection**: The AI agent recognizes when it needs more information
+- **Interactive Dialogue**: Engages in back-and-forth conversation to understand your needs
+- **Smart Continuation**: Knows when to stop asking questions and start designing
+- **User Control**: You can type 'proceed' to continue with current information at any time

 The tool takes natural language queries about your AWS requirements and produces: